What does NACS stand for?

 How many applications do you typically receive, and how many students do you typically admit?

-NACS receives around 60 applications and we enroll 8-10 students each year.
+NACS receives around 100 applications, and we enroll 8-10 students each year.

 What can I do to be a strong candidate for the program?

-Strong applicants have taken a broad selection of neuroscience coursework (spanning molecular, systems, and cognitive approaches) and courses in math and biology.
-They also have research experience.
+Strong applicants have taken a broad selection of coursework in neuroscience (which may include cellular/molecular, systems, and cognitive approaches) or cognitive science (which may include artificial intelligence, linguistics, anthropology, psychology, neuroscience, philosophy, and education).
+Courses in related areas, such as math and biology, can also be seen as a strength for some research areas.
+Strong applicants also have research experience.
 In addition, they have a sense of their own research interests, which they clearly articulate in their personal statement.
 Finally, they have strong letters of recommendation.

 How will I be funded?